Moalduais/awesome-figma-shopping-website/README.md

 ---

-© 2025 Mohammed Al-Saeedi.
+© 2025 Mohammed Al-Duais.
 All rights reserved.